 - Accommodation: teahouse/homestay accommodation during the trek.

-- Guide and porters fee and all their expenses during the trek.
+- Guide and porter's fee, and all their expenses during the trek.

 - Governmental procedure and documentation charges.

-- Necessary Lapchi Village permits.
+- Necessary Lapchi Trek entry permit.

 - Sleeping bag (Should return after trek)